Nivja/anima-jam-2025/README.md

 (Aika)[#] | Artist

 ## License
 This repo covered by copyright where applicable.
-It is public for ease of use, and used as an opportunity to learn by others if they wanted to investigate how something is achieved.
+It is public for ease of use for the team, and used as an opportunity to learn by others if they wanted to investigate how something is achieved.